andrew/ultimate-awesome/README.md

 - [awesome-appium](https://github.com/SrinivasanTarget/awesome-appium) - A curated list of delightful Appium resources.
 - [awesome-image-alignment-and-stitching](https://github.com/tzxiang/awesome-image-alignment-and-stitching) - A curated list of awesome resources for image alignment and stitching .
 - [companies-hiring-security-remote](https://github.com/jaegeral/companies-hiring-security-remote) - This repo is meant to be a list of companies that hire security people full remote.
+- [awesome-snn-conference-paper](https://github.com/AXYZdong/awesome-snn-conference-paper) - 🔥  This repository compiles research papers (from top-tier conferences and journals) and code implementations in the field of Spiking Neural Networks (SNNs). 本仓库收集了脉冲神经网络领域的顶会顶刊论文和代码，正在持续更新中。.
 - [react-native-awesome-card-io](https://github.com/Kerumen/react-native-awesome-card-io) - A complete and cross-platform card.io component for React Native (iOS and Android).
 - [awesome-iouring](https://github.com/espoal/awesome-iouring) - Delightful io_uring packages and resources.
 - [Awesome-Scientific-Datasets-and-LLMs](https://github.com/InternScience/Awesome-Scientific-Datasets-and-LLMs) - A curated collection of papers, datasets, and resources on Scientific Datasets and Large Language Models (LLMs).
 - [awesome-real-world-rl](https://github.com/ugurkanates/awesome-real-world-rl) - Great resources for making Reinforcement Learning work in Real Life situations.
 Papers,projects and more. .
 - [awesome-biomarkers](https://github.com/markwk/awesome-biomarkers) - Curated List of Biomarkers, Blood Tests, and Blood Tracking.
 - [awesome-very-deep-learning](https://github.com/daviddao/awesome-very-deep-learning) - ♾A curated list of papers and code about very deep neural networks.
-- [awesome-snn-conference-paper](https://github.com/AXYZdong/awesome-snn-conference-paper) - 🔥  This repository compiles research papers (from top-tier conferences and journals) and code implementations in the field of Spiking Neural Networks (SNNs). 本仓库收集了脉冲神经网络领域的顶会顶刊论文和代码，正在持续更新中。.
 - [awesome-zama](https://github.com/zama-ai/awesome-zama) - A curated list of amazing Fully Homomorphic Encryption (FHE) resources created by the team at Zama.
 - [awesome-ai-infrastructures](https://github.com/1duo/awesome-ai-infrastructures) - Infrastructures™ for Machine Learning Training/Inference in Production.
 - [awesome-iOS-resource](https://github.com/gopalkrishnareddy/awesome-iOS-resource) - :iphone: A curated list of awesome iOS resources, including conferences, books, blogs, articles, websites and documentations.
+- [awesome-temporal](https://github.com/temporalio/awesome-temporal) - A curated list of awesome Temporal libraries and resources.
 - [Awesome-Evaluation-of-Visual-Generation](https://github.com/ziqihuangg/Awesome-Evaluation-of-Visual-Generation) - A list of works on evaluation of visual generation models, including evaluation metrics, models, and systems.
 - [awesome-vla-for-ad](https://github.com/worldbench/awesome-vla-for-ad) - 🌐 Vision-Language-Action Models for Autonomous Driving: Past, Present, and Future.
 - [awesome-point-clouds-registration](https://github.com/wsunid/awesome-point-clouds-registration) - A list of papers about point clouds registration.